CosmosOS/Cosmos/Docs/articles/GettingStarted.md

 ![](images/SNAG-0001.png)

-Program.cs contains the boot and execution code.
+Kernel.cs contains the boot and execution code.
 Instead of seeing a Windows console window, you will see the following:

 ![](images/SNAG-0003.png)